DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/animation.md

 # React Chart - Animation

-You can use the [Animation](../reference/animation.md) plugin to animate Chart series at the beginning of the lifetime.

-## Basic Setup

-Add the `Animation` plugin to the Chart component and all series will be animated out of the box.
-Also you can customize base animation options, like duration for each bar, as demonstrated in the following example:
+You can add the [Animation](../reference/animation.md) plugin to the Chart component to animate all its series at the beginning of the lifetime.
+If you need to modify animation options, implement a custom point component for a series.
+In the following example, animation duration is configured individually for each bar:

 .embedded-demo({ "path": "chart-basic/animation", "showThemeSelector": true })